 Bombardier plans to keep its CRJ and Q400 production line rates steady for the foreseeable future.

 The Canadian airframer in May warned that it was taking a hard look at its CRJ regional jet production rate, as orders remained depressed and customers sought delivery delays.
-But during an earnings conference call yesterday, Bombardier Aerospace president and chief operating officer Guy Hachey said the firm feels it "can keep the line rates the same for the Q400 and CRJs".
+But chief operating officer Guy Hachey now says a regular stream of new, albeit small, orders for Q400s and CRJs means the firm feels it "can keep the line rates the same" for the types.

-At 31 July, the end of Bombardier's fiscal second quarter, the manufacturer's backlog for the Q400 stood at 16 months worth of production "so we held pretty even" compared to the 16 months of backlog recorded at the beginning of the fiscal year, says Hachey.
+Detailing Bombardier's results for its fiscal second quarter to 31 July, Hachey points to the Q400 backlog at 16 months worth of production and notes that "we held pretty even" compared with the 16 months backlog recorded at the beginning of the fiscal year.